shawn-nyk/tp/docs/DeveloperGuide.md

    1. Prerequisites: This particular profile item's title should not be already added in InternHunter.

    1. Test case: `add me c/skill t/React d/Created a mini MOBA game` <br>
    Expected: A card displaying information of this profile item is added.
 There will be a circular colorful icon on the right of the card that will represent skills.
-Note that this test case is to facilitate the match command.

    1. Test case: `add me c/achievement t/Hackathon d/1st place` <br>
    Expected: Similar to the above test case, instead of a circular colorful icon, there will be a trophy representing achievement.